OCA/server-tools/base_user_role/README.rst

 That way you make clear the different responsabilities within a company, and are able to add and update user accounts in a scalable and reliable way.

+Be careful, when you remove the last role to a user, if no role is defined on the user, its groups are let untouched (his rights are not updated).
+Therefore, always leave a role to a user even if this role is basic.
+For example, a role by default.

 Configuration
 =============